pldiiw/1arc/README.md

 The source code has been written in [JavaScript].
 It was intended to run using [NodeJS] on Windows, MacOS and Linux and on web browsers.

+The CLI and GUI are packaged into executables using [pkg].
+The GUI uses [Express] when packaged to launch a local webserver.

 To comment our code and make it useful, we've used [JSDoc], enabling us to produce a beautiful technical documentation/API reference that is guaranteed to be up to date as it is tighly coupled with the code.